 Telephone: 647-374 4685, or 647-558 0588; Meeting ID: 830 877 703

 Thank you for your Faithful Gifts and Offerings - St. Paul’s is a strong parish and remains strong due to everyone’s faithful support.
-Through the first half of the year, support has been outstanding at a time when never has it been more important.
+Through three quarters of the year, support has been outstanding at a time when never has it been more important.
 Gifts can be dropped off at the church or sent by mail.
 Kindly ensure that your name and envelope number is included.
 Or, members may wish to sign up for the Pre-Authorized Giving Program (contact the office).
 Members who use online banking can now make E-transfers (instructions here: www.stpl.ca/give.html).
 Gifts can also be made at our website through CanadaHelps: www.stpl.ca/give.html.